blueskiesatx/Pyber_Rideshare/README.md

 The sample dataset represents the company's complete recordset of rides.
 This contains information about every active driver and historic ride, including details like city, driver count, individual fares, and city type.

-The objective is to build a [Bubble Plot](https://en.wikipedia.org/wiki/Bubble_chart) that showcases the relationship between four key variables:
+The objective is to build bubble plots that showcase the relationship between four key variables:

 * Average Fare ($) Per City
 * Total Number of Rides Per City